LadyNaggaga/training-tutorials/content/efcore/getting-started/installing-ef-core.md

 # Installing EF Core

 In this lesson, you will learn how to install EF Core on your machine.
-You do not need to complete these steps to continue with the rest of the tutorial.
+You do not need to complete these steps to continue with the rest of the tutorial as the code examples in the other lessons are executable in-browser.

 ## Install .NET Core

 If you haven't already, you will first need to install .NET Core on your machine.
 Go to the [.NET Core Page](https://www.microsoft.com/net/core) of the Microsoft website, and follow the installation instructions for your platform of choice.
 You can ensure .NET Core is installed by running the following command:

 ```
-dotnet –version
+dotnet --version
 ```

 ## Create New Project